sillycross/efficient-mlp/README.md

 one can design data structures that achieve the performance not considered possible before, typically a few times faster than the current state-of-the-arts.

-We present 3 novel "MLP-grounded" data structures:
+We present two novel "MLP-grounded" data structures:
 * A lock-free skiplist iterator
-* A priority queue
 * An ordered index

-Those data structures support identical APIs as their traditional counterparts, specifically, std::set::iterator, std::priority_queue and std::set.
+Those data structures support identical APIs as their traditional counterparts, specifically, std::set::iterator and std::set.

 The implementation of our ordered index can be found [here](https://github.com/sillycross/mlpds).